superstreamlabs/memphis.go/README.md

 ```

 ### Produce and Consume Messages
-The most common client operations are producing messages and consuming messages.<br><br>
+The most common client operations are producing messages and consuming messages.

+Messages are published to a station with a Producer and consumed from it by a Consumer by creating a consumer and calling its Consume function with a message handler callback function.

+Alternatively, consumers may call the Fetch function to only consume a specific number of messages.

-Messages are published to a station and consumed from it<br>by creating a consumer and calling its Consume function with a message handler callback function.<br>Consumers are pull-based and consume all the messages in a station<br> unless you are using a consumers group,<br>in which case messages are spread across all members in this group.<br><br>
+Consumers are pull-based and consume all the messages in a station unless you are using a consumers group, in which case messages are spread across all members in this group.

 Memphis messages are payload agnostic.
-Payloads are byte slices, i.e []byte.<br><br>
+Payloads are byte slices, i.e []byte.

-In order to stop receiving messages, you have to call ```consumer.StopConsume()```.<br>The consumer will terminate regardless of whether there are messages in flight for the client.
+In order to stop receiving messages, you have to call ```consumer.StopConsume()```.

+The consumer will terminate even if there are messages currently being sent to the consumer.

 ### Creating a Producer